Onkarbendre2000/unscrambler/README.md

 # unscrambler
-makes meaningful words from jumbled letters
+makes meaningful words from jumbled letters developed by OnkarBendre2000 and yashagarwal1999